rdkcentral/entservices-inputoutput/.github/instructions/Pluginimplementation.instructions.md

 }
 ```

 If the notifying plugin supports only JSON-RPC, then use a specialized smart link type when subscribing to its events.
-This method allows the framework to efficiently handle Plugin statechange events.
+This method allows the framework to efficiently handle plugin state change events.

 ### Example